Aircoookie/WLED-Docs/docs/basics/compatible-hardware.md

 | Name | Description |
 |---|---|
 SN74AHCT125N | Aircoookie's recommended levelshifter.
 Used on the QuinLed Dig-Uno and [WLED Wemos shield](https://github.com/srg74/WLED-wemos-shield).
+74AHCT32 | Same pinout as above can be used.
+This is just an OR gate, but any AHCT gate can be used if inputs are connected appropriately. ;)
 SN74HCT125N | Slower, cheaper version.
 Works just as well for WS2812, but not recommended for APA102.
 TXS0102 | A bidirectional levelshifter that works well with WLED.
 [F-Amp](https://www.pixelcontroller.com/store/controllers/53-falcon-picap.html) | Level shifter/data booster